scitran/client/List.md

 st.objectParse to be explained here.
 Reference the 'fw' option in the search.

-Talk about stModel.
-Also stSearch2Container.
+Talk about

+* stModel.
+* stSearch2Container.

-The scitran **list** method is useful when you know the containers (project, session, acquisition or collection), and you want to list the container content.
+The scitran.list method is useful when you know the containers (project, session, acquisition or collection), and you want to list the container content.
 The list command returns a cell array, and each cell has the type of the object that you are listing.
 For example, listing the sessions in a project returns a cell array of objects in the class _flywheel.model.Session_.